sicoscorpion/energyDashboard/README.md

 Storing routine
 ===============
-  - Using Cron, saving routine is scheduled every hour on 10 minutes mark.
+  - Using Cron, saving routine is scheduled every hour on the 10 minutes mark.
   - sys/storeData.js is responsible for saving new sets of data periodically.
+  - The file runs automatically and reads from _DIR: /home/cslab/DATA if 2 or more files exist.
+    Note: the directory name is set in func: saveData() in storeData.js please change to the directory containing the       exported files from the JC system.
-  - $ node sys/storeData.js _DIR _NEWFL _OLDFL
+  - $ node sys/storeData.js _DIR _NEWFL _OLDFL<br/>
     to store data manually in the database where:
+    - _DIR: is the directory containing the exported files from the JC system.
+    - _NEWFL: the file that needs to be proccessed in the form (mmddyyyy<b>D</b>.csv)
+    - _OLDFL: the file of the previous day in the same form as _NEWFL
+  - The current database used is called dashboard and the connection to it is assigned in 2 places:
+    - storeData.js (connection using mongojs)
+    - sev.js (connection using mongoose)
+  - Currently no authentication is required for the datatbase connection (will change according to host config)

 Server Structure
 ================